kfeder/naltrexone_reanalysis/supplement.md

     sensitivity.analysis.log <- SensitivityAnalysis(observed.pp.table,c(.1,.4),exp(seq(0,2.3,by = .02)),exp(seq(0,-2.3,by = -.02)))
     sensitivity.analysis.log$prevalence.text <- paste(sensitivity.analysis.log$prevalence*100,"%",sep = "")

-The figure below shows a contour plot of the the results of the sensitivity analysis.
+The figure below shows a contour plot of the true (stratifed) odds ratio that results of the sensitivity analysis.
 Coloring distinguishes three important regions:

-1. In the red region, stratifying on the unobserved confounder, naltrexone is preferred over buprenorphine, but the result is not statistically significant.
+1. In the red region, stratifying on the unobserved confounder, naltrexone is preferred over buprenorphine.
+The true odds ratio is not statistically significant.
 This is consistent with the author's results.
-2. In the green region, the odds ratio "flips," and bupprenorphine is preferred over naltrexone, but the result is not statistically significant.
+2. In the green region, the odds ratio "flips," and buprenorphine is preferred over naltrexone.
+The true odds ratio remains not statistically significant.
 3. In the blue region, buprenorhpine is statistically significantly preferred over naltrexone.